The Competitive Enablement Platform

-Saviynt did this by surveying their internal teams to benchmark the starting point of their competitive understanding.
+Saviynt ran this by competitive confidence survey with their internal teams to benchmark the starting point of their competitive understanding.
 With a benchmark in place, they could then track knowledge improvements over time amongst different teams.
 This allowed them to measure one of their core KPIs which was to have a stronger organizational understanding of their competitive landscape.

 “One of the first things we did was survey the user-base.
 We sent out a survey to our sales and pre-sales to get an understanding of where they felt their knowledge is at from a competitive standpoint.

 This is something we’re going to run every three months, just to be able to track as a metric, to show that our KPIs are actually working, and that people’s knowledge on different competitors is actually improving,” Chris said.

 This internal survey feedback is a way to quantify anecdotal comments and track how well you’re enabling users on the competition.
 But, the results will also inform what you need to do next.

 A sudden dip in sales’ confidence against competitor X?
 It’s time to dig into what’s changed that’s sewed this doubt.

 Reps are loving the way you crafted an objection handling battlecard on competitor Y?
 Take the strategies you used in that piece of content into your next battlecards on other competitors.